-Following a new tender procedure, RSG has appointed a new contractor to complete Pier A. The new contract has been agreed in two phases, the pre-execution phase and the execution phase.
-During the pre-execution phase, parties will agree on the scope and pricing prior to commencing the execution phase.
-As a result of the more competitive market circumstances, this could lead to a significant increase in construction costs for RSG to finish Pier A. For more information on the construction of Pier A see the section entitled "Description of Schiphol Nederland - Recent Developments and Key Issues - Investment programme".
+Following a new tender procedure, Schiphol Nederland has appointed a new contractor to complete Pier A. The new contract has been agreed in two phases, the pre-execution phase and the execution phase.
+During the pre-execution phase, parties have agreed on the scope and pricing prior to commencing the execution phase.
+During the pre-execution phase, items were discovered that needed correction before the main completion works could commence and this will have an impact on the scope, delivery date and construction costs.
+It is currently unknown what the impact will be but such risks (which, amongst others, include increased scope, delayed delivery date and/or increased construction costs) may have a material adverse effect on Royal Schiphol Group's business, results of operations, prospects and financial condition.
+A schedule and contract sum reflecting this additional scope will become available during the course of 2024.
+The execution phase has commenced in October 2023 with only early stage construction works having been executed to date.
+For more information on the construction of Pier A see the section entitled "Description of Schiphol Nederland - Recent Developments and Key Issues - Investment programme".